-Section 20.0 Physician Service
+Section 21.0 Physician Service

-- 20.1 All residents shall remain or be under the care of a physician of his or her choice, subject to the physician's concurrence. - 20.1.1 All Physician Assistant Services shall be in accordance with the provisions of Chapter 5-54 of the General Laws. - 20.1.2 All Nurse Practitioner services shall be in accordance with the provisions of Chapter 5-34 of the General Laws. - 20.2 No less than the following resident care information shall be made available to facilities by the referring source prior to or upon admission and provided only in accordance with the requirements of reference 17: - a) current medical findings; - b) summary of pre-admission treatment and care; and - c) diagnosis and medical orders by the physician for immediate resident care. - 20.3 Each facility shall establish and comply with policies governing medical care supervision.
-Such policies shall include no less than the following: - a) that every resident be under the continued medical supervision of a physician of his or her choice; - b) that a prescribed medical care plan be established for each resident by the attending physician; - c) that the medical care plan be based on a physical examination done within 48 hours of admission unless such was performed within 5 days prior to admission; - d) that each resident be seen by an attending physician and the medical care plan be renewed or revised in accordance with the needs of the resident at least every 90 days;
+- 21.1 All residents shall remain or be under the care of a physician of his or her choice, subject to the physician's concurrence. - 21.1.1 All physician assistant services shall be in accordance with the provisions of Chapter 5-54 of the General Laws. - 21.1.2 All nurse practitioner services shall be in accordance with the provisions of Chapter 5-34 of the General Laws. - 21.2 No less than the following resident care information shall be made available to facilities by the referring source prior to or upon admission and provided only in accordance with the requirements of reference 17: - a) current medical findings; - b) summary of pre-admission treatment and care; and - c) diagnosis and medical orders by the physician for immediate resident care. - 21.3 Each facility shall establish and comply with policies governing medical care supervision.
+Such policies shall include no less than the following: - a) that every resident be under the continued medical supervision of a physician of his or her choice: - b) that a prescribed medical care plan be established for each resident by the attending physician.
+Accordingly, recommendations or orders from consultants shall be approved by the attending physician prior to implementation of the order.

-- e) that arrangements be made for physician coverage in the absence of the attending physician; and, and progress notes be written and signed by the physician at the time of each visit. - f) any physician's verbal order for drugs, and biologicals shall be given in accordance with the provisions of section 23.6(b) herein. - 20.4 Written policies and procedures pertaining to emergency medical care including a listing of physician coverage, shall be established and maintained at each nursing station.
-The facility must provide or arrange for physician's services 24 hours a day in case of an emergency.
+- c) that the medical care plan be based on a physical examination done within 48 hours of admission unless such was performed within 5 days prior to admission; - d) that each resident be seen by an attending physician and the medical care plan be renewed or revised in accordance with the needs of the resident at least every 90 days; - e) that arrangements be made for physician coverage in the absence of the attending physician; and, and progress notes be written and signed by the physician at the time of each visit. - f) any physician's verbal order for drugs, and biologicals shall be given in accordance with the provisions of section 23.8 (b) herein. - 21.4 Written policies and procedures pertaining to emergency medical care including a listing of physician coverage, shall be established and maintained at each nursing station.
+The facility must provide or arrange for physician's services 24 hours a day in case of an emergency. - 21.5 Standing orders shall not be permitted.
+All orders shall be recorded in the resident's medical record and shall be properly signed.
+However, a physician's order for an individual resident may refer to treatments described in a written protocol adopted by the facility.
+An exception to the requirements of this section shall be made for the administration of influenza and pneumococcal immunizations as provided in section 20.5 herein.

-Section 21.0 Nursing Service Management
+Section 22.0 Nursing Service